 Soon after surgery, you’ll be taught how to take care of your residual limb.
 This is the part of your limb that remains after amputation.
 Follow all directions from your health care team closely.

 During surgery, the wound will have been closed with sutures or staples.
-Your residual limb may be covered by a cast.
+Your residual limb may be covered by a cast or splint.
 Or, another type of pressure dressing may be used, such as soft gauze covered by a tight bandage.
 This dressing is used to absorb moisture, protect your healing wound, and control swelling.
 No matter which type of dressing is used, it is likely to be changed often.
 This lets your health care team check how your wound is healing.
 You (or a family member) may also be taught how to change the dressing.
 It will need to be kept dry while in the shower or bath.
-Tell your doctor if the cast or dressing feels loose.
+Tell your doctor if the cast or splint or dressing feels loose.

-Working with a Physical Therapist
+Working with a physical therapist